Working in countries with high costs of living such as the UAE, unpredictability of income can be a problem a lot of UAE freelancers face.

 - Office space is a requirement when obtaining a license, but it doesn’t have to be big -just a room with a desk is enough

 To sum it, freelancing has got its ups and downs.
-There are many appeals in working freelance since one is not bogged down working for one particular employer.
+There are many appeals to working freelance since one is not bogged down working for one particular employer.
 There’s the independence of selecting workpieces – picking up projects that can be delivered, choosing to work with specific employers among others.
 But on the other hand, it’s rocked with financial instability and requires one to be business savvy and flexible at least in the beginning you will feel the tides are rough.